angular/angular/aio/content/guide/web-worker.md

   });
  </code-example>

-- add scaffolded code to `src/app/app.component.ts` to use the worker:
+- Adds the following scaffold code to `src/app/app.component.ts` to use the worker.

   <code-example language="typescript" header="src/app/app.component.ts">
   if (typeof Worker !== 'undefined') {